A Popular Algorithm Is No Better at Predicting Crimes Than Random People

 Only Equivant can say, and they’re not revealing the secrets of their algorithm.
 So the duo developed their own algorithm, and made it as simple as possible—“the kind of thing you teach undergrads in a machine-learning course,” says Farid.
 They found that this training-wheels algorithm could perform just as well as COMPAS, with an accuracy of 67 percent, even when using just two pieces of data—a defendant’s age, and their number of previous convictions.
 “If you are young and have a lot of prior convictions, you are high-risk,” says Farid.
 “It’s kind of obvious.”

 Other teams have found similar results.
-Last year, Cynthia Rudin, from Duke University, showed that a basic set of rules based on a person’s age, sex, and prior convictions—essentially, an algorithm so simple you could write it on a business card—could predict recidivism as well as COMPAS.
+Last year, a team of researchers led by Cynthia Rudin from Duke University showed that a basic set of rules based on a person’s age, sex, and prior convictions—essentially, an algorithm so simple you could write it on a business card—could predict recidivism as well as COMPAS.

 The problem isn’t necessarily that COMPAS is unsophisticated, says Farid, but that it has hit a ceiling in sophistication.
 When he and Dressel designed more complicated algorithms, they never improved on the bare-bones version that used just age and prior convictions.
 “It suggests not that the algorithms aren’t sophisticated enough, but that there’s no signal,” he says.
 Maybe this is just as good as it gets.
 Maybe the whole concept of predicting recidivism is going to stall at odds that are not that much better than a coin toss.